gestalt-config/gestalt/README.md

 # Additional Modules

-## Micrometer Metrics
+## Micrometer Observability
-Gestalt exposes several metrics and provides a implementation for [micrometer](https://micrometer.io/).
+Gestalt exposes several observations and provides a implementation for [micrometer](https://micrometer.io/).

 To import the micrometer implementation add `gestalt-micrometer` to your build files.